shirosaki/enjoyable/README.md

 Enjoyable
 =========

-Enjoyable is a simple program for Mac OS X which allows you to use joystick inputs like a mouse or keyboard.
+Enjoyable is an application for Mac OS X which allows you to use controller inputs like a mouse or keyboard.
 If you've ever played a video game which only supports mouse and keyboard input but you want to use a joystick or gamepad, then Enjoyable is the program for you.